What is SSL?

 For example, if the transaction say a debit or credit card payment, an encryption system is required to follow an abstract way of transaction.
-As an exceptional case, if you are using any other mode of payment using specialised payment methods like Paypal, Google Wallet or any similar medium of transaction, then you do not require SSL certificate as the encryption would be handled by the third party and your website will not have access to the credit/debit card information.
+As an exceptional case, if you are using any other mode of payment using specialized payment methods like PayPal, Google Wallet or any similar medium of transaction, then you do not require SSL certificate as the encryption would be handled by the third party and your website will not have access to the credit/debit card information.
 This is because, during the payment, the customer will be forwarded to the direct third-party site avoiding the intervene of your website.
-As long as your website doesn’t take responsibility for the credit/debit card information, you can stay away from the SSL term.
-If you don’t mind the risk for security, you may shun the SSL encryption.

 There are other scenarios which could demand for SSL certificate like in the case of highly sensitive and confidential information.
 Uploading of photos documents personal information like contact numbers during form submissions have to be secure.

-For people who run static websites where they are just information providers containing blogs and articles, or just a unidirectional contact with the user, then you have got nothing o do with SSL as there is no secured connection between the user and the website.
+For those who run static websites where there are just information providers containing blogs and articles, or just a unidirectional contact with the user, even then you have to get this SSL in-spite of not having any secured connection between the user and the website.
 This is just to ensure that no one hacks your website.

 Visit @ http://www.opendesignsin.comTags: SSL certificate Website Services